 Since the early 70s, co-founders Roy and Tony set out to create Hi-Fi equipment capable of delivering the best experience to every music lover in the world.
-In that pursue, what had started as a tonearm company soon expanded to complete systems.
+In that pursuit, what had started as a tonearm company soon expanded to complete systems.
 That holistic approach of building every unit and concept from scratch gave the company insight into sound few others have.

 As a result, every Rega cartridge is the outcome of decades of research and development and is ready to provide the best experience to every Hi-Fi lover in the world.

-Notable moving coil cartridge: Rega Aphelion 2 (link to check the price at Audio Advice)
+Notable moving coil cartridge: Rega Aphelion 2

 The Aphelion perfectly represents the kind of performance Rega is capable of.
-On the one hand, the boron rod cantilever and the fine line profile for the nude diamond stylus ensure a clear, accurate reproduction of the sound in your favourite records’ grooves.
+On the one hand, the boron rod cantilever and the fine line profile for the nude diamond stylus ensure clear, accurate reproduction of the sound in your favourite records’ grooves.

 On the other hand, the black anodized aluminum body, iron micro cross, and coil assembly make it one of the world’s smallest MC generators.
 That being said, don’t be fooled by its size since it is the world’s most powerful miniaturized neodymium magnet as well.